bhanu812/Kalpas/README.md

 # Install dependencies for server
 npm install

-# Run the seeder file importing csv data
+# Run the seeder file for importing csv data
 node seeder

 # Run the server with